endlos99/xdt99/ide/EDITORS.md

 If the cursor is positioned on any label, pressing `Ctrl+B` or selecting Navigate > Declaration from the menu will move the cursor to the definition of the label.
-Conversely, pressing `Ctrl+Alt+B` or selecting Navigate > Implementations will show all usages of the label.
+Conversely, pressing `Ctrl+Alt+B` or selecting Edit > Find > Find Usages will show all usages of the label.

 Pressing `Shift+F6` or selecting Refactor > Rename from the menu will consistently rename all occurrences of the label that the cursor is positioned